designedspace/MSFF_Docs/PrismMaps_Procedure.md

 1. Add a connection to your project folder using the ArcScene catalog window.
 ![arcscene](https://raw.githubusercontent.com/designedspace/MSFF_Docs/master/Files/Media/1_1_arcscene.PNG "ArcScene")
 2. Add the shapefile that contains the data of interest (in this example, 2004 HMDA data aggregated to Census Tracts in Michigan), as well as any additional features of interest (e.g., bodies of water, political boundaries).
-3. Check the scene's coordinate system; if the scene is not projected appropriately, select an appropriate projection (State Plane or UTM Zone).
+3. Check the scene's coordinate system; if the scene is not projected appropriately, select an appropriate projection.
+In this example, I used NAD_1927_Michigan_GeoRef_Feet_US.

 #### 1.2 Symbolize and Extrude Enumeration Units